 Cilantro espinos also known as cilantro de monte or culantro is sometimes found in the markets.
 The leaves feel like they have spines but they are just points on the leaf that will cook down without a problem.
 Four of these leaves will do when cooking beans.
 Cilantro espinos are also used when making chicken or beef soups.
 You might want to remove the leaves when done cooking, the leaves are thicker than normal cilantro leaves and easily get stuck between the teeth.

-There are many types of cucumbers including this yellow cucumber which is called pepino amarillo and often just pepino in Spanish.
+There are many types of cucumbers including this yellow cucumber which is called pepino amarillo or just pepino in Spanish.
 Cucumbers originate from South Asia.
-Pepino amarillo is the size of a nerf football to football size and tastes like a cross between a pear and an apple.
-Pepino amarillo can be found in the markets in April and May.
-Often cucumbers are blended into a refreshing fruit drink.
+Pepino amarillo range is size from a large cucumber to a nerf football to football size and tastes like a cross between a pear and an apple.
+Pepino amarillo can be found in the markets in April, May and September.
+Sometimes cucumbers are blended into a fruit drink.
 For a larger image of pepino amarillo click here.

 Photos taken by Marc Wilkinson.
 I, the copyright holder, hereby publish these photos under the following license: Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0).